jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

 * True_ is not False_
 * True_ and False_ are booleans_

+these things come in handy when I write :ref:`conditions<truth table operations>` in programs_, because I can make decisions on whether the :ref:`data<data structures>` is empty or has something in it

-Would you like to :ref:`test the truth table? <booleans: truth table>`
+Would you like to :ref:`test the truth table?<booleans: truth table>` It will help you understand writing programs_ that can make decisions based on :ref:`conditions<booleans: truth table>`

 ----